EuclidProtocol/docs/docs/Architecture Overview/LiquiSync Model/Virtual Settlement Layer/virtual-pools.md

 ## Introduction

-Euclid **Virtual Pools** are responsible of keeping track and settling transactions across the Euclid ecosystem for a certain token pair.
+Euclid **Virtual Pools** are responsible of keeping track and settling transactions across the Euclid layer for a certain token pair.
 Any token pair across the entire ecosystem will have to settle its transaction in that pool for the swap to be considered final.

 Virtual Pools *solely* exist on the **Virtual Settlement Layer** and never hold any tokens but rather keep track of all existing tokens for the token pair in the Euclid ecosystem.
 These virtual pools allow to unify the liquidity across the blockchain without actually having to bridge or move the tokens from one chain to another.
 This ensures that liquidity remains *decentralized* and *modular*.